COMPONENTS OF AN IEP

 Reporting Progress to Parents

 Student progress and growth must be monitored and communicated to IEP team members.
-Progress monitoring and reporting assist the IEP team to decide whether adjustments in services, teaching strategies, environments, et cetera, are needed to help a student achieve his or her goals.
+Progress monitoring and reporting assist the IEP team to decide whether adjustments in services, teaching strategies, environments, et cetera, are needed to help a learner achieve his/her goals.

 The special education teacher and/or service provider responsible for each IEP goal must regularly monitor progress toward meeting the annual goal.
-Parents must be informed of their student’s progress on IEP goals at least as often as parents are informed of the progress of students without disabilities.
+Parents must be informed of their learner’s progress on IEP goals at least as often as parents are informed of the progress of learners without disabilities.

-The progress report to parents must describe progress on the student's annual goals and identify the extent to which that progress is sufficient to enable the student to achieve their goals by the end of the year.
+The progress report to parents must describe progress on the learner's annual goals and identify the extent to which that progress is sufficient to enable the learner to achieve their goals by the end of the year.

 IEP teams may report progress to parents via: